 What is New Year's Fest?

 New Year's Fest is an all ages showcase of performing arts that takes place on New Year's Eve in downtown Kalamazoo.
-There are a variety of activities that take place including music, magic, comedy, exhibitions, fireworks, and great food!
+There are a variety of activities that take place including music, magic, juggling, street performers, and more.

 New Year's Fest's vision is to be a premier event that introduces the greater Kalamazoo community to the performing arts by providing an array of quality, unique artists and activities.